Contemplating today's Gospel

 All sheep and oxen, yes, and the beasts of the field, the birds of the air, the fishes of the sea, and whatever swims the paths of the seas.

-All the people were astonished and they wondered, «What is this?
-With what authority he preaches!
-He even orders evil spirits and they obey Him!».
-And Jesus' fame spread throughout all the country of Galilee.
+All were amazed and asked one another, “What is this?
+A new teaching with authority.
+He commands even the unclean spirits and they obey him.”
+His fame spread everywhere throughout the whole region of Galilee.

-A little later, though, the scene of the man with an evil spirit integrates the doctrinal lesson with an admirable motivation: «What is this?
-With what authority he preaches a new Law!» (Mk 1:27).
-Notwithstanding, we may as well note the qualifying adjective does not refer so much to the contents as it does to the uniqueness: the doctrine is “new”.
-Here we find another reason of contrast: Jesus communicates something unheard of (never ever this word could be better applied).
+A little later, though, the scene of the man with an evil spirit integrates the doctrinal lesson with an admirable motivation: “What is this?
+A new teaching with authority” (Mk 1:27).
+Notwithstanding, we may as well note the description does not refer so much to the contents as it does to its uniqueness: the doctrine is “new”.
+Here we find another reason for this contrast: Jesus communicates something unheard (no other word can better describe it).

 We still add a third remark.
-His authority comes also from the fact Jesus «even orders evil spirits and they obey Him!».
-We are facing here such a deep contrast as in the other two previous ones.
-To the Master's authority and to the newness of His doctrine we must add His power against evil spirits.
+His authority comes also from the fact Jesus “commands even the unclean spirits and they obey him.”
+We are facing here such a deep contrast as with the previous ones: To the Master's authority and to the newness of His doctrine we must add His power against evil spirits.

 Brothers!
-Our faith tell us this Liturgy of the Word makes us contemporaries of what we have just heard and comment on.
-Let us ask ourselves with humble gratefulness: Do I fully realize no man has ever said, as Jesus did, the Word of God the Father?
+Our faith tells us that this Liturgy of the Word makes us contemporaries of what we have just heard and commented upon.
+Let us ask ourselves with humble gratitude: Do I fully realize no man has ever spoken the Word of God the Father as Jesus did?
 Do I feel rich with a message that holds no comparison either?
 Do I realize what liberating force Jesus and His teachings have in human life and, more specifically, in my life?
-Touched by the Holy Spirit, let us tell our Redeemer: Jesus-life, Jesus-doctrine, Jesus-victory, please, as the great Raymond Llully liked to say, may we live in a constant “wonder” of You!
+Touched by the Holy Spirit, let us tell our Redeemer: Jesus-life, Jesus-doctrine, Jesus-victory, please, as the great Raymond Lully liked to say, may we live in a constant “wonder” of You!